RandyKnapp/ValheimMods/EpicLoot/patchnotes.md

 ## Version 0.7.8
   * ConfigSync from blaxxun added.
 MCE and the MCE addon are NO LONGER NEEDED!
-  * New Magic Item Effects: Water Walking, Double Jump, Quick Draw, Explosive Arrows
+  * New Magic Item Effects:
+    * Water Walking
+	* Double Jump
+	* Quick Draw
+	* Explosive Arrows
+	* Skill Increase
+	* Increase Stagger Duration
+	* Quick Learner
+	* Feather Fall (with effect!)
+	* Thorns
+	* Stagger on hit
+	* Avoid damage on hit
+	* Auto-recall thrown weapon
+	* Bonus when health is low: Move Speed, Health Regen, Stamina Regen, Armor, Damage, Block Power, Parry, Attack Speed, Avoid Damage, Lifesteal
   * Overhaul of Resistances: removed Spirit, resistances now reduce damage by a set percent, and stack (fix existing resistances by using the console command: `fixresistances`)
   * Known items and recipes (for item gating) are now synced between all players on a server
 ## Version 0.7.7